 Declaration (numerated as ii) regarding where the work was done (Institutes, laboratories) and what part of the work was carried out by people other than the student (contributions of collaborators, technicians, and supervisors).
-The Declaration should also include a prominent disclosure of any algorithms used for translation, plagiarism prevention or improving the fluency and grammar of the text, thereby protecting students from any possible future accusations of deception.

 Table of contents (iii and onwards), with no more than three numerated layers (i.e. 1.1.1 followed by 1.1.2, etc. Avoid 1.2.3.4 and instead consider italicizing further subtitles).